Why Stock Photos?

 The Nikon 12-24mm f/4G AF-S DX

-Nikon’s premier wide angle zoom for digital cameras only, the 12-24 features silent wave motor for rapid, quiet autofocus; ED glass elements to minimize chromatic aberration, and a 7 blade diaphragm.Our opinion: Overall a very good wide angle zoom.
-It’s a bit smaller and lighter than the Tokina of the same range.
-Perhaps a bit sharper, but that’s arguable.
+Nikon’s premier wide-angle zoom for crop-sensor digital cameras, the 12-24 features a Silent Wave Motor for rapid, quiet autofocus, ED glass elements to minimize chromatic aberration, and a seven-blade diaphragm.This is a very good wide-angle zoom.
+It’s a bit smaller, lighter, and arguably sharper than the Tokina of the same range.

 Comparing the ultra-wide crop-sensor camera lenses is an extremely difficult task, so I’ll put the summary first: they all deliver excellent image quality and you can’t go wrong with any of them.
 To my ‘just taking pictures’ assessment, they are all excellent.
 There are some differences though, so I’ll try to point those out so you have a better chance at choosing the one that’s best for you.